wting/autojump/docs/body.md

         export AUTOJUMP_IGNORE_CASE=1

+- Prevent Database Entries' Decay

+    Default behavior is to decay unused database entries slowly over time.
+Eventually when database limits are hit and maintenance is run, autojump will purge older less used entries.
+To prevent decay, add the following variable in your ~/.bashrc:

+        export AUTOJUMP_KEEP_ALL_ENTRIES=1

 - Prefer Symbolic Links

     Default behavior is to evaluate symbolic links into full paths as to reduce duplicate entries in the database.
 However, some users prefer a shorter working directory path in their shell prompt.
 To switch behavior to prefer symbolic links, add the following environmental variable in your ~/.bashrc:

         export AUTOJUMP_KEEP_SYMLINKS=1

+## ADVANCED USAGE

 - Change Directory Weight